jr2339/CPP/Chapter1/Chapter1.md

 the instructions and data of the programs being executed.

-Most modern computers also have a smaller amount of high-speed memory called cache memory that is usually on the same chip as the CPU.
+Most modern computers also have a smaller amount of high-speed memory called cache memory that is usually on the same chip as the CPU.It is used to speed up execution by storing a set of recent or current instructions being executed so they need not be fetched from main memory.

 It is used to speed up execution by storing a set of recent or current instructions being executed so they need not be fetched from main memory.